Here’s a word of welcome from our fearless leader:

 Paul Saunders, President

-We’re thrilled to introduce the rest of our inaugural Board of Directors (with a combined 90+yrs of experience in adapted/special hockey, wow!!) here they are in no particular order:
+We’re thrilled to introduce the rest of our Board of Directors (with a combined 90+yrs of experience in adapted/special hockey, wow!!) here they are in no particular order:

-Jim Murphy (Founding Director): Member at Large
+Jim Murphy (Founding Director): Vice-President

 Hi, I am James (Jim) Murphy and had been involved with Special Hockey International (SHI) intermittently since 1995.
 As a university student in the late 1960s, I volunteered my time on weekends to attend a facility for developmentally challenged individuals.
 I will say from the onset that I always walked away from the facility knowing I had received so much more than I had given.
 My professional career -38 years in Canadian Corrections – was tremendously rewarding and provided many demanding opportunities, from program development to leading engagement initiatives with Canadians on correctional issues.